xkeshav/color-collector/src/css-variabale-generator/README.md

 This is the README for your extension "css-variable-generator".

-creating a extension which collect all color from css file and group into a :root variable with name of based on their selector and easy to identify
+creating a extension which collect all color code from a css file and assign the color in a variable and add a :root selector which contains all variables and also replace the color code with new variable name

 so that once all color collected on one place, we can change theme by changing that :root color-schema